 We'll start with a subset of set theory which is almost sufficient for almost all of mathematics and computer science.
+What follows is essentially the set theory of Zermelo, with one axiom removed.
 As we did with elementary arithmetic we'll borrow first order logic.
 We won't borrow elementary arithmetic itself.
 In particular we will not assume that numbers exist.
 You may have noticed that the language I've introduced has no notation for them.